Mahar Regiment: Overview

 The Mahar community of Maharashtra, also known as Kathiwale (men with sticks), Bumiputera (sons of the soil), and Mirasi (landlords), by tradition has the role of defending village boundaries from outsiders, invading tribes, criminals, and thieves.
 They were also responsible for maintaining law and order throughout the villages as administrators.
-The Mahars have a long and proud tradition of bearing arms.

 Mahar served in various armies over several centuries.
 Under Islamic rule, Mahars served as soldiers in various armies of the Deccan Sultanates, Bahmani Sultanate, and the Mughals.
+It is recorded that the Moghuls too trusted the Mahars and, because of their unfailing loyalty, sharp eye, and courage, brought them to Panhala where they were used by Aurangzeb as guards for his daughter who lived in the fortress.

 The Maratha king Shivaji Maharaj recruited a number of them into his army in the 17th century.
 They served as guards in hill forts and as soldiers.
 The Mahar along with the Koli and Marathas defended the fort of Purandar from Dilirkhan's Moghul army in 1665.
 Later during Peshwa rule Shidnak mahar saved the life of his commander Parshurambhau Patwardhan during the Battle of Kharda in 1795.

 During the colonial period, large numbers of Mahars were recruited for military duties by the East India Company and the British Raj.
-The Battle of Koregaon (1 January 1818) is commemorated by an obelisk known as the Koregaon pillar—which was erected at the site of the battle—and by a medal issued in 1851.
+The Battle of Koregaon (1 January 1818) is commemorated by an obelisk known as the Koregaon pillar, which was erected at the site of the battle in 1821 and by a medal issued in 1851.
 The pillar featured on the Mahar Regiment crest until the Independence of India; it is inscribed with the names of 22 Mahars killed at the battle.
 The victory pillar serves as focal point of Mahar heroism.